 The proposer delivered a presentation around the practicality of the current dispute process.
 Currently if issues are resolved at the end of the available time for resolution, either because of the length of time needed for the assessment or because a meeting could not be organised anytime earlier, participants would not have sufficient time to consider a referral to a DRB.
 This is because the timelines are 5WD from issue of Dispute Notice for both resolution and referral to DRB.

 The presentation also addressed clarifications on when a manifest error is declared and highlighted a drafting error to be corrected in the FRR as the word ‘material’ had been used instead of ‘manifest’.
 Currently the identification of manifest error is bound to 5 working days which excludes the period of dispute resolution.
-The presenter also discussed the application of thresholds and proposed some changes to the text to clarify that they should be used in all Dispute types.
+The presenter also discussed the application of thresholds and proposed some changes to the text to clarify that they should be used in all Dispute types but clarified that all disputes will be investigated, and it is only the decision around the resolution of the dispute that is subject to the threshold criterion.

 A discussion ensued around the proposed 6 working days for referral to a DRB and also the turnaround of 5 working days for assessment.
 It was pointed out by generator members that there is a lot more data now than there was previously and the 5 days was too short of a timeline to complete the analysis.